tamwip/tamwip.github.io/content/blog/uses/index.md

 ---
-title: USES
+title: "CARRYOLOGY"
+pubDate: "2024-10-01"
 ---

-EDC and tools are a big part of Tamir's life and he's developed his own ritualistic approach to what he keeps on him at all times.
-The things he uses all have a seperate purpose.
-You could easily use a phone for most of the things on this list but by rejecting convenience, Tamir has found affection for niche articles.
-The philosophy of compartmentalising allows Tamir to focus on the task at hand and utilise the selected technology he needs with intention.
+EDC and tools are a big part of my life and I've developed my own ritualistic approach to what I keeps on me at all times.
+The things I use all have a seperate purpose.
+You could easily use a phone for most of the things on this list but by rejecting convenience, I've has found affection for niche articles.
+The philosophy of compartmentalising allows me to focus on the task at hand and utilise the selected technology I need with intention.

 ---
 ### HARDWARE + CARRY